TOGETHER, WE'LL REDUCE

 By eliminating single use with stainless-steel foodware!

-We ReUse stainless steel tray cup and spork
+Made in the USA We ReUse stainless steel tray cup and spork

 We ReUse is a veteran and woman founded sustainability company focused on eliminating single use with the highest quality stainless-steel foodware.
 All our stainless-steel foodware is made in the USA because it is the healthiest and most durable solution.